braze-inc/braze-docs/_docs/_hidden/private_betas/x-in-y-behavior.md

 - Run by setting Calendar Days (ending at midnight).
 - "Days" are defined as in UTC.
 - The current UTC day is defined as "1".
-- There is a bug where days are sometimes defined as a a 24-hour period, rather than as Calendar Days.
+- There is a bug where days are sometimes defined as a 24-hour period, rather than as Calendar Days.

 ## Future X in Y Filter Behavior